Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Problem Formulation

-The chance SINR constrained JPAC problem can be formulated as a two-stage optimization problem.
-Specifically, the first stage maximizes the number of admitted links:
+{}{The chance SINR constrained JPAC problem aims to maximize the number of supported links while using minimum total transmission power.
+Mathematically, the problem can be formulated as In the above, $\cal S$ denotes the set of supported links and $|{\cal S}|$ denotes its cardinality, i.e., the number of supported links; the parameter $\alpha$ balances the relative importance of the two goals, i.e., maximizing the number of supported links (the first term $|{\cal S}|$ in the objective) and minimizing the total transmission power (the second term $\be^T\bp$ in the objective).

-We use ${{\cal S}_0}$ to denote the optimal solution for problem \eqref{cMSP1} and call it \emph{maximum admissible set}.
+To gain further understanding of formulation \eqref{cMSP}, we compare it with the following two-stage formulation.
+Specifically, the first stage maximizes the number of admitted links: We use ${{\cal S}_0}$ to denote the optimal solution for problem \eqref{cMSP1} and call it \emph{the maximum admissible set}.
 Notice that the solution for \eqref{cMSP1} might not be unique.
 The second stage minimizes the total transmission power required to support the admitted links:

 Due to the choice of ${\cal S}_0,$ power control problem \eqref{cMSP2} is feasible.